Travel n Tour

 Seoul is a city of food.
-It’s not just about the delicious dishes served at restaurants, but also about the street vendors who sell their goods on every corner and the local markets where you can find fresh ingredients for your cooking.
-The city has many different types of cuisine: Korean, Chinese, Japanese, Western, etc., so there will be something to suit everyone’s taste buds!.
+It’s not just about the delicious dishes served at restaurants but also about the street vendors who sell their goods on every corner and the local markets where you can find fresh ingredients for your cooking.
+The city has many different types of cuisine: Korean, Chinese, Japanese, Western, etc., so there will be something to suit everyone’s taste buds!
 The most exciting thing about Local Food in Seoul is that it can experience authentic culture through its unique flavors.
-You don’t have to go far from home to enjoy this kind of culinary adventure!.
+You don’t have to go far from home to enjoy this culinary adventure!
 The best local food in Seoul include

 *Rice cakes in sauce

-If you happen to visit Seoul during wintertime, you should try rice cake with sweet red bean paste or savory black sesame paste.
-These two kinds of rice cakes are prevalent among locals because they’re easy to make and affordable.
-They come in various shapes such as square, round, triangular, oval, heart-shaped, etc. Rice cakes are usually eaten plain without any accompaniment.
+If you visit Seoul during wintertime, try rice cake with sweet red bean paste or savory black sesame paste.
+These rice cakes are prevalent among locals because they’re easy to make and affordable.
+They come in various shapes, square, round, triangular, oval, heart-shaped, etc. Rice cakes are usually eaten plain without any accompaniment.
 However, if you want to add some flavor, you may dip them into sauces made of soybean paste, honey syrup, or sugar syrup.
-If you like spicy foods, you might even use chili pepper powder instead of soybean paste.
+If you like spicy foods, use chili pepper powder instead of soybean paste.
 Another option would be to mix both sauces.

 *Kimchi soup